meezymeek/ltdans-run-for-reelection/docs/PARACHUTE_SYSTEM.md

 - Monitor `player.parachuteTimeLeft` in console

 ## Credits
-- Parachute system designed and implemented for Lt.
-Dan's Run for Re-Election
+- Parachute system designed and implemented for RERUN: Danny Boy Runs for Office Again
 - Customizable skin system allows for branded/themed parachutes
 - Part of the comprehensive gameplay mechanics alongside ragdoll physics and leaderboards